krolique/project_euler/docs/algorithms/binary-search.rst

        /  \
       3    23     depth = 1, 2^1 and at depth we could have 2 nodes
      / \   / \
-    1     20 50   depth = 2, 2^2 and at depth we could have 4 targets
+    1     20 50   depth = 2, 2^2 and at depth we could have 4 nodes

 At any given depth we can count the maximum number of nodes.
 By raising 2 to the power of the depth level, assuming every node is filled in, we know the